macnishio/CRMbyReplitCreate/pre_deployment_checklist.md

 ## Monitoring and Logging
 - [ ] Set up error logging and monitoring
 - [ ] Configure performance monitoring
-- [ ] Ensure all necessary logs are being captured
+- [ ] Ensure all necessary logs are being captured, including for the new Schedule feature

 ## Backup and Recovery
 - [ ] Set up regular database backups
 - [ ] Document the recovery process

+## Mobile Application
+- [ ] Test the mobile version of the application
+- [ ] Ensure the Schedule feature is accessible and functional on mobile devices

+## Internationalization
+- [ ] Verify that all new strings related to the Schedule feature are properly internationalized

 ## Post-Deployment
 - [ ] Perform smoke tests on the production environment